 Her work has been exhibited extensively throughout the US and resides in many public and private collections including Portland Museum of Art; University of Kansas, Lawrence, KS; Emprise Bank, Wichita, KS; Nerman Museum of Contemporary Art, Kansas City, MI; Spencer Museum of Art, Lawrence, KS; North American Native Museum, Zurich, Switzerland; Great Plains Museum, Lincoln, NE; and the Museum of Contemporary Native Arts, Santa Fe, NM.

 The noted international art critic Lucy Lippard wrote the introduction on Adams’ work for her 2015 solo exhibit, Its Honor Is Here Pledged, at the Nerman Museum of Contemporary Art in Kansas City.
 In 2016 she was the SARF Smithsonian Artist Research Fellow, and had Its Honor Is Hereby Pledged exhibition in Boulder Colorado at Naropa University’s White Cube Gallery where she is a member of the faculty in Visual Arts.
 In the summer of 2017, Gina presented and exhibited at the American Indian Workshop Conference at Goldsmiths College, University of London, England which will be followed by an exhibition at the Bemis Center of Contemporary Art titled Monarch’s curated by Risa Puleo.
 In the last year Adams' work has been featured in numerous publications including The New Yorker, Hyperallergic and the Huffington Post.
-Among other upcoming exhibitions and projects, in 2018 Adams will participate in the Kohler Arts/Industry Residency program and the Dartmouth College Artist in Residence Program.
+Among other exhibitions and projects, in 2018 Adams participated in the Kohler Arts/Industry Residency program and the Dartmouth College Artist in Residence Program.